Support for understanding your doing

 Imagination (the inner picture) is revealing the intricacy of a given situation in Theta Time

-What is situational intricacy? - A situation as a whole is complex and cannot be grasped by mind.
+A situation as a whole is complex and cannot be grasped by mind.
 There is always more in a situation than logic can explain

 Embodied imagination and aesthetic empathy can interplay within the arts.
 Their marriage offers a sense of being-in-the world that is expanding sensual experiencing on all channels of the senses, and into the More

-I call this marriage Embodied Polyaesthetics refering to the theory of Polyaesthetic Education by Prof Wolfgang Roscher (AT) and the Philosophy of the Implict (The Process Model) by Prof Eugene Gendlin (US)
+We call this marriage Embodied Polyaesthetics refering to the theory of Polyaesthetic Education by Prof Wolfgang Roscher (AT) and the Philosophy of the Implict (The Process Model) by Prof Eugene Gendlin (US)

 3. EXISTENTIAL DIMENSIONS AND THE ARTS